 Copyright and license agreement

-Copyright on any article in the BSGF - Earth Sciences Bulletin is retained by the author(s) under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction provided the original work is properly cited.
+Copyright on any article in the BSGF - Earth Sciences Bulletin is retained by the author(s) under the Creative Commons Attribution License (CC BY), which permits unrestricted use, distribution, and reproduction provided the original work is properly cited.

 Authors grant EDP Sciences a license to publish the article and identify EDP Sciences as the original publisher.